|

 If you are traveling alone it is definitely better to walk with a

 group.
-If there are two or more of you you can choose to do an
+If there are two or more of you you could choose to do an

 independent walk.
 Keep in mind, however, that if you are walking

-independently everyone in your party must walk at the same speed.
+independently everyone in your party should be equally fit and walk at the same speed.

 For an independent walk it is necessary to decide in advance on